ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/loyler-carner-album-giveaway.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: true
-title: "Win Loyle Career 'Not Waving, But Drowning' CD!"
+title: "Win Loyle Carner 'Not Waving, But Drowning' CD!"
 competition-description: "<p>'Not Waving, But Drowning' is tha name of the brand new\
   \ album from the South London boy Loyle Carner.
 He’s back with an affecting second\
   \ album which features appearances from Jordan Rakei, Jorja Smith, Sampha and even\
   \ his mum Jean.
 We are giving away a copy of Loyle's most personal album to date\
   \ to one lucky NME AAA member to win.</p>\n<p>Want to hear it first?
 Click below\
   \ for a chance to win\n"
-hero-header: "Win Loyle Career 'Not Waving, But Drowning' CD!"
+hero-header: "Win Loyle Carner 'Not Waving, But Drowning' CD!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-6dde3ba1-3878-4485-83ff-386fc573c919.jpg"
 logo-left-href: "aaa.nme.com"